 From the Layouts list, you can select a layout, then tap Edit Details, then tap the desired actions and set them to Song Selection.
 These actions will then be triggered whether

-you select a song by tapping it in the song list, swiping to change to the next or previous song or using an external Bluetooth or MIDI device.
+you select a song by tapping it in the song list, swiping to change to the next or previous song or using remote control.

-- If you perform with backing tracks or click tracks, and play each song for a precise duration, you can also set layout actions to Song Completion.
+- You can also configure Set List Maker to perform actions at the end of a song, by setting layout actions to Song Completion.
 These actions will then be triggered when you reach the end of a recording, the end of an automation track or the end of the defined song duration.
+This is typically only useful if you perform with backing tracks or click tracks, so you can play each song for a precise duration.
 Before performing the Select Next Song action, Set List Maker will wait the amount of time specified in the show's Time Between Songs field and then trigger any layout actions you've set to Song Selection.
 When using Song Selection and Song Completion, Set List Maker will continue through your show automatically until it reaches a pause or a set break.

-- For quick access to common functions without adding more buttons to your layout, you can set most layout actions to Two-Fingered Tap or Three-Fingered Tap.
-Then just tap anywhere in the set list view to trigger these functions.
+- If you want to trigger some actions manually, from your screen, but want an easier trigger than clicking a button, you can set most layout actions to Two-Fingered Tap or Three-Fingered Tap.
+Then you can tap with two or three fingers anywhere in the set list view to trigger these functions.